wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 [See the fonts here](http://www.thinklandingpages.com/googleFonts/viewLandingPageFonts.php?utm_source=wordpress.org&utm_medium=faq+link&utm_campaign=landing+page+google+fonts)

+= Can I really create a landing page or coming soon page in 5 minutes? = Yes, the plugin has been designed to make it easy for you to create coming soon or landing pages quickly.

 = Does the Pro Version allow me to turn off the default form? = Yes, you can turn off the default form in the Pro Version.